TryMellon

 Demo vs production

-The live demo on this site may use a simplified client configuration (e.g. only apiBaseUrl) for the public try-out.
-For your own app you must use appId and apiKey from your TreyMellon dashboard, as shown in the Quickstart above.
+The live demo on this site may use a simplified client configuration for the public try-out.
+For your own app you must use appId and publishableKey from your TryMellon dashboard, as in the Quickstart above.